Gajaana: Release

 Gajaana was released in theatres on 9 May 2025.
 It was earlier scheduled for 27 December 2024.
 After a few days of its release, on 11 May 2025, it was announced that the film has been temporarily suspended from screening in theatres citing the ongoing 2025 India–Pakistan conflict and the associated safety reasons.
+Hindi dubbed version of this film is available in JioHotstar.

 Reception

 A critic of Dinamalar rated the film 2.5/5 by criticizing the graphics and the slow-paced screenplay, especially in the second half.
 Roopa Radhakrishnan of The Times of India gave 2/5 stars and wrote "Gajaana is amateurish, ill-conceived and pretentious.
 When a film presents intriguing high-concept ideas, we would also expect its execution to have depth and nuance.[...]
 Gajaana gets butchered in execution with its unnecessary positioning of a sequel, unconvincing CGI and the lack of focus given to individual character arcs."